Last updated: 10 January 2022

 What decisions might an Executor have to make?

 Can my Executor be a Beneficiary?
-Do I have to pay the Executor?

 Yes, this is perfectly acceptable and a good idea.
 An executor should be a person whom you trust a great deal both to carry out your wishes and to make decisions where necessary.
-Executors have a legal duty to always deal with your Will in the best interests of the beneficiaries and to protect the assets of the estate.
+Executors have a legal duty to always deal with your estate in the best interests of the beneficiaries and to protect the assets of the estate.
 If your executor is a beneficiary, they have a greater interest in ensuring your estate is looked after and distributed properly.